Houston Energy Club

 Co-Founder and Director, Texas-Israel Chamber of Commerce

 Arie Brish is a diverse energy and technology executive and entrepreneur.
 His background spans over numerous Fortune 500 roles, start-up leaderships, consulting engagements, and non-profit activities.
 Mr. Brish dedicated most of his career driving business relations between the U.S. and Israel.
 He led market entries of U.S. firms into Israel as well as Israeli companies into North America.
 One of the Israeli subsidiaries Arie co-founded for a major U.S. corporation is generating now over $1B in revenue, and has created thousands of jobs in both countries.
 Some of his other roles include, CEO of Tehuti, North America Regional Mgr for Pentalum Technologies, U.S. Country Manager for Leviathan Energy, Vice President of Marketing and Business Development for Comformative Systems (acquired by Intel), principal at cxo360, and various Marketing, General Management and technology leadership tenures for Motorola businesses ranging from $100M to $1B in revenue.
 Arie is a co-founder of the Texas-Israel Chamber of Commerce that is hundreds of members strong today.
 He serves on its Executive Board as well as Co-Chair of the Energy and Cleantech Committee.
 Mr. Brish holds a BSEE from Ben-Gurion University.
 MBA from Recanati School of Business, Tel-Aviv University.
-Energy Technology certificate from University of Texas.

 Copyright 2015 Houston Energy Club - All Rights Reserved